erildt/koReader-highlight-menu-patch/README.md

 ## Editing

 Use a text editor like Notepad++ to view programming structures, or the basic notepad if you don't have it.

-Follow the instructions [here](https://koreader.rocks/user_guide/#L2-userpatches) on how to install patches.

 &nbsp;